 - Bring no more than three dogs at one time.

-- Keep the off-leash dog area clean by properly disposing of dog waste; failure to do so could result in a $75 fine.
+- Keep the off-leash dog area clean by properly disposing of dog waste; failure to do so could result in $120 in fines and court costs.

 - Keep a watchful eye on children at all times to avoid injuries from unleashed dogs.